-I am presently attempting to knit my samples using a 910 with an EMS kit ayab interface.
-When possible I will provide punchcard and electronic repeats, and an Ayab repeat for each.
+I am presently attempting to knit my samples using a 910 with an EMS kit Ayab interface.
+When possible I will provide punchcard, electronic, and Ayab repeats for each.

-Preselect first row of pattern from either side on a punchcard machine or an unaltered 910, from left if using ayab.
+Preselect the first row of the pattern from either side on a punchcard machine or an unaltered 910, from left if using ayab.

 *With the KC set to tuck <– –>, the ribber set to slip <– –> knit 6 rows.
 The last row will be all knit (darker blue).
 Cancel slip on the ribber carriage, setting it to knit <– –>